 Be sure to include schools in your National County Government Month activities to enable students to begin learning about county government.

-Counties Work Online Game, County Solutions Classroom curriculum & My County Works Activity book
+Counties Work online game and My County Works activity book

-The game educates students about local government functions by letting them run their own county.
-While playing, students are responsible for providing services, dealing with citizen requests, setting and raising revenues and working within a budget.
-Along the way, students will learn about the various services provided by county departments while having to make tough decisions.
+The game educates students (and adults) about local government functions by letting them run their own county.
+Along the way, they will learn about the many services provided by county departments while having to balance citizen requests and budgets.

 Contact: Lindsey Maggard, email@example.com, 202.661.8824